gktirkha/magic_extensions/README.md

   magic_extensions: ^latest_version
 ```

-> This Documentation Is Outdated and Does Not Contains Explanation Of All the methods and extensions please refer to [Dart Doc Version](https://gktirkha.github.io/flutter_packages_doc/magic_extensions)
+> This Documentation Is Outdated and Does Not Contains Explanation Of All the methods and extensions please refer to [API reference](https://gktirkha.github.io/flutter_packages_doc/magic_extensions)

 # Usage
 ## DateTime Extensions